fzi-forschungszentrum-informatik/robot_folders/docs/usage.rst

 - When creating a catkin or colcon workspace with multiple installed ROS versions, you will be prompted for the ROS version being used for that workspace.
-- When running on IDS/TKS workstations you will be asked whether the build and install folders should be placed outside of your ``checkout`` directory inside the ``$HOME/no_backup`` folder.
-This should be used on the workstations.
+- If you use an automatic backup strategy for your machine you probably do not want to backup the build and install artifacts from your workspaces, but only the sources.
+For that purpose ``robot_folders`` allows building and installing outside of your checkout tree and creating symlinks at the respecitve places instead.
+Whenever the configured backup location exists on the system (By default that's ``$HOME/no_backup``, that can be changed in the :ref:`configuration:Configuration`.) you will be prompted whether you want to build inside the checkout tree or in the no-backup folder.

 Upon completion, you will receive the confirmation: *"Environment setup for 'ENV_NAME` is complete."*